 Visit to socialise rather than work and check out the brunch menu which includes everything from smashed pumpkin on toast to lemon cheesecake French toast and chorizo & sweet potato hash.

 Veggie and vegan friendly?
 They have a few vegan pasta and brunch dishes but not many.

 Address: 20 Hilton Street and 49 Peter Street.

 Opening times: 8am-6pm (Peter Street) and 8am-8pm weekdays and ’til 7pm weekends (Hilton Street).

 12. Ancoats Coffee Co – hidden coffee shop in Manchester

-Saving the best ’til last, Ancoats Coffee Co is one of my favourite coffee shops in Manchester.
+Saving the best ’til (almost) last, Ancoats Coffee Co is one of my favourite coffee shops in Manchester.
 It’s hidden away inside the old Royal Mills, an early-twentieth-century cotton mill in Ancoats.

 Coffee: The beans are roasted onsite courtesy of a 6kg Giesen roaster.
 They source their coffee with sustainability in mind, connecting directly with farmers and producers to ensure their product is Rainforest Alliance Certified™ or Organic Certified.

 Sustainability continues to the roasting stage when they compost used husks and donate imperfect batches to local charities.

 Food: It’s a simple, sustainable menu of sandwiches, soups and baked goods.